Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 docker buildx build --platform linux/amd64 -t fluent-bit-s3 .
 ```

-Also, we need to push this image to a registry from which ECS task would be able to pull it.
-We can use Elastic Container Registry (ECR) for storing this Docker image.
+Also, we need to push this image to a registry from which ECS would be able to pull it.
+We can use Elastic Container Registry (ECR) for storing our Docker images.
 We can create an ECR repository with the following Terraform definition:

 ```
 resource "aws_ecr_repository" "fluentbit_repository" {